SAP-samples/abap-platform-rap630/exercises/ex3/README.md

 We will now adapt the _CDS data model_, that means we will add new fields to the _Shop_ entity.

-Compared to the activities for adding additional behavior this is a larger amount of work since the complete stack of CDS views has be extended rather than only extensing the behavior definition (BDEF).
+Compared to the activities for adding additional behavior this is a larger amount of work since the complete stack of CDS views has to be extended rather than only extending the behavior definition (BDEF).

 ![Overview](images/Extensibility_Extend_the_data_model.png)